Pumpkin Bread Pudding

 An easy pumpkin bread pudding with a praline topping recipe that will be the star of your Thanksgiving show!
 I made this for my family for the holidays and it was requested that we need to make this every year.

-Every holiday season, I am asked to make multiple desserts and I usually stick to the category of pies- you know, apple, pecan, pumpkin.
+Every holiday season, I am asked to make multiple desserts and I usually stick to the category of pies- you know, apple pie, pecan pie, and pumpkin pie.
 This year, I decided I wanted to switch up and make a homemade bread pudding.
 I also wanted a pumpkin dessert on the table.
-So enter this dessert- pumpkin spice bread pudding.
+So enter this dessert- pumpkin bread pudding.

 Oh my.
 This has all the wonderful warm spices you come to expect from a pumpkin pie, the creaminess of pumpkin, and a delightful crunch of pecans and finishes with a rich carmelly sauce that gets drizzled over it right before serving.